Who's Behind Listverse?

 Little background information exists on Bruce Davis, but his long criminal record puts him on the list for top possible suspects.
 When he moved to California, the police and the FBI kept an eye on him and found that he was guilty of two murders.

 The police asked Davis about the Zodiac crimes.
 But he believed that he shouldn’t talk about them if he hadn’t been formally charged.
-Criminal analysts believe that certain events in his life, such as the death of his father, could have caused Davis to become the killer.
+Criminal analysts believe that certain events in his life, such as his father’s death, could have caused Davis to become the killer.
 In the same year that his father died, the Zodiac Killer made his first attack.

 1 Rick Marshall